-The Spooniverse is a curated educational platform that provides the social and scientific infrastructure to help patients and clinicians access the resources, tools, and support they need.
+The Spooniverse is a curated educational platform that provides the social and scientific infrastructure to help patients, caregivers, and clinicians access the resources, tools, and support they need.

 The name Spooniverse is a portmanteau of spoonie and universe.
 The term spoonie is widely used in chronic illness communities to describe patients with limited daily energy.
 Derived from Christine Miserandino's Spoon Theory, spoons are a metaphor for the finite energy reserves people with chronic illness must carefully manage each day.